Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 To repack the MSI with a custom config on the command line we use the `config` command, and the `repack` subcommand, with the `--msi` flag.

-In all cases we need to tell velociraptor which MSI we want to repack (usually it's the [official release MSI](/downloads/): either 64-bit or 32-bit) and what the output file should be named.
+In all cases we need to tell Velociraptor which MSI we want to repack (usually it's the [official release MSI](/downloads/): either 64-bit or 32-bit) and what the output file should be named.